redhat-et/models-aas/deployment/kuadrant/STEP-BY-STEP.md

 **What happens internally:**
 1. KServe controller sees the InferenceService
 2. Creates a Deployment with your model specification
 3. Kubernetes schedules a pod with GPU resources
-4. Pod downloads model from HuggingFace (5-10 minutes)
+4. Storage-initializer downloads Qwen3-0.6B model from HuggingFace (1-2 minutes)
+5. Latest vLLM image loads the model with Qwen3 support (2-3 minutes)
-5. vLLM starts serving the model on port 8080
+6. vLLM starts serving the model on port 8080
-6. KServe creates a Service to expose the pod
+7. KServe creates a Service to expose the pod

 ## Step 3: Verify Model Pod is Running